WZhitao/A-landslide-dating-framework-with-sub-revisit-interval-precision/README.md

-*A landslide dating framework with sub-revisit interval precision through integration of remote sensing imagery and natural triggers*
+# A landslide dating framework with sub-revisit interval precision through integration of remote sensing imagery and natural triggers

-This project includes the executable program for landslide dating associated with the article A landslide dating framework with sub-revisit interval precision through integration of remote sensing imagery and natural triggers and the test data available for use.
-Once the manuscript is accepted, we will release the source code here.
+This repository contains the executable program and test data associated with the article:

+> **A landslide dating framework with sub-revisit interval precision through integration of remote sensing imagery and natural triggers**

+Once the manuscript is accepted, the source code will be released in this repository.

+---
+# Overview

-The approach begins by constructing a dense vegetation index (VI) series through the fusion of multi source remote sensing imagery.
-From this sequence, we extract signature anomalies that quantify the intensity of surface disturbances induced by landslides and provide timing information at the revisit interval.
-This preliminary date is further refined by integrating anomalies from natural triggers, which enables precision beyond the satellite revisit cycle.
-Additional methodological details are available in our paper.
+The proposed framework constructs a dense vegetation index (VI) time series through fusion of multi-source remote sensing imagery.
+Signature anomalies are extracted from the series to quantify surface disturbances caused by landslides and to provide preliminary timing information at the revisit-interval scale.
+This preliminary timing is further refined by integrating anomalies from natural triggers, enabling dating precision beyond the satellite revisit cycle.

-**How to Use**
+Additional methodological details are available in the manuscript.

+---

+# How to Use

 **Step 1:** Download time series data from GEE